Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Proofs for Section : Taylor algebras

-\begin{proof} Either $\alg C$ has a nontrivial projective subuniverse (which is 2-absorbing by Proposition~\ref{prop:projective-implies-binabs}) or $\alg C$ has a transitive term operation by Proposition~\ref{prop:transitive-or-projective} and then the left center absorbs $\alg A$ by Proposition~\ref{prop:trans-and-center-implies-absorption}. \end{proof}
+\begin{proof} Either $\alg C$ has a nontrivial projective subuniverse (which is 2-absorbing by Proposition~\ref{prop:projective-implies-binabs}) or $\alg C$ has a transitive term operation by Proposition~\ref{prop:transitive-or-projective} and then the left center absorbs~$\alg A$ by Proposition~\ref{prop:trans-and-center-implies-absorption}. \end{proof}

-The fifth step is to improve absorption to 3-absorption.
-We further divide this task to two sub-steps.
-The first one isolates a property of centers that was, inspired by this paper, exploited in~\cite{zhuk20:strong-subalgs}.
+Now we improve absorption to 3-absorption.
+We further divide this task into two sub-steps.
+The first one isolates a property of centers that was, inspired by this paper, exploited in~\cite{zhuk21:strong-subalgs}.

 \begin{lemma} Let $B$ be a center of $\alg A$ and let $a\in A\setminus B$.
 Then $(a,a)$ is {\em not} in the subuniverse of $\alg A^2$ generated by $(\{a\}\times B)\cup (B\times B) \cup (B \times \{a\})$. \end{lemma}